About The Michigan Botanical Club

 - Education of the public to appreciate and preserve plant life.

-- Sponsorship of research and publication on the plant life of the State.
+- Sponsorship of research and publication on plant life.

 - Sponsorship of legislation to promote preservation of Michigan native flora.

 - Establishment of suitable sanctuaries and natural areas.